 - Remember that dance lessons can actually be a stress reliever.
 Dancing is good exercise.
 And lessons pull you out of the hustle and bustle of the day to spend an hour or so with your intended, having fun and working together productively at the same time.

-- Besides the Waltz and other traditional dances, the Mambo, Salsa, Swing and even the Hustle are all popular at weddings today.
+- Besides the Waltz and other traditional dances, the Salsa, Swing, Tango and even the Hustle are all popular at weddings today.

 - It’s OK if you haven’t chosen a song.
 On your very first lesson we will introduce you to the main dances most couples use.
 We can help make suggestions depending on which dance you like and do the best.